iyyappan16/here_azure/arm_templates/http_fn_places/README.md

 This template does the following thing
-	1. standard storage account
+	1. Creates standard storage account
-	2. a function app
+	2. Creates a function app
-	3. an http trigger function for HERE places API
+	3. Creates an http trigger function for HERE places API